ec-johnston/2021GL094038/README.md

 - california_daily_eq3.rds: results of Eq.
 3 (which considers an interaction with mean slope) using daily precipitation intensity
 - california_daily_eq4.rds: results of Eq.
 4 (which considers interactions with both mean precipitation and mean slope) using daily precipitation intensity

+### oregon
-4. fit with data for the state of Oregon:
+fit with data for the state of Oregon
 - oregon_daily_eq1.rds: results of Eq.
 1 using daily precipitation intensity
 - oregon_ten_day_eq1.rds: results of Eq.
 1 using ten-day antecedent precipitation intensity
 - oregon_monthly_eq1.rds: results of Eq.
 1 using monthly antecedent precipitation intensity

+### washington
-5. fit with data for the state of Washington
+fit with data for the state of Washington
 - washington_daily_eq1.rds: results of Eq.
 1 using daily precipitation intensity
 - washington_ten_day_eq1.rds: results of Eq.
 1 using ten-day antecedent precipitation intensity
 - washington_monthly_eq1.rds: results of Eq.
 1 using monthly antecedent precipitation intensity